furzepig/brachistochrone/_posts/writing/2022-05-15-the_tell_tale_heart.md

 ‘I’ll do it,’ said Sam.
 ‘You don’t have to hold my hand all the time.’

 ‘Interesting cases don’t come along that often,’ he repeated, ‘besides, I could use the fresh air.’

+$~$

 The next morning she had shown up at the office dressed in hiking clothes.
 They suited her he thought.

-‘Which is better, hiking boots or Wellingtons?’ she asked.
+‘Which is better, hiking boots or wellingtons?’ she asked.

 ‘Well-ing-tons?’ he said in amazement, suddenly sounding very American, ‘What are well-ing-tons?’
 He laughed when she told him.
 She thought that they had long ago exhausted the differences between British English and American English that seemed to please him so much.